Canada Post Tracking: Your Ultimate Guide to Monitoring Shipments

 Delivery Time: Next business day up to 2 days.

-Delivery Time: Within 2-9 days, based on the distance.
+Delivery Time: Within 2-9 days, depending on the distance.

 Delivery Time: Next business day.